dotnet/arcade/Documentation/UnifiedBuild/TFM-Trimming-And-Targeting.md

 Opt-ins to the targeting feature should reduce the amount of downlevel targeting and help .NET move forward as a coherent stack.
 It does not, however, remove TFMs that are not required when building for a specific consumer.
 To do so, we need a filter.
 We need to be able to remove unwanted TFMs.

-To accomplish this, we wil implement an MSBuild intrinsic which removes target frameworks that do not match an input set based on name and version.
+To accomplish this, we will implement an MSBuild intrinsic which removes target frameworks that do not match an input set based on name and version.
 Arcade will then use a targets file which will set the `TargetFrameworks`/`TargetFramework` property based on the output of this intrinsic, if a filter is to be applied.
 It's important to highlight the MSBuild intrinsic-based as *separate* from the "what should we target in this invocation".
 It is a method of exclusion, implemented in a way that does not require knowing the full set of possible TFMs to exclude.
 Instead, acts as a way of filtering out targets that are not required for the consumers of the project.

 ### MSBuild Intrinsic